product-science/docs/docs/android/gradle.md

 # Gradle Build Instructions - Android

+!!! info
+    If your build environment does not allow network access to our servers `https://prod.productscience.app/api/v1/*`, please add to your allowlist.
+    If your network settings prevent adding this endpoint, you will be provided with plugin and config archives detailed in sections below

 ## 1. Credentials
 Product Science shared access credentials (`productscience.properties` file) via Bitwarden sent.
 Please place it in the root directory of your project.

 !!! info
-    If your build environment does not allow network access, then you will be provided with a 'productscience.config.N.zip' archive instead of a .properties file.
+    If your build environment does not allow network access to our servers as specified above, you will be provided with a 'productscience.config.N.zip' archive instead of a .properties file.
     Copy the entire .zip archive to your workspace directory (do not unzip the archive).